 Book III of Adam Smith’s Wealth of Nations explores how Europe’s economies took shape not through design but through cities rising, land locking, and traditions holding power in place.

-An inside look at Book I of Adam Smith’s five-part series, exploring how labor, wages, and trade lay the foundation for modern economics.
+Book I of Adam Smith’s The Wealth of Nations shows how labor, wages, and trade form the foundation of modern economics.

 A Finance Book Club Original: John D. Rockefeller’s pursuit of discipline and order transformed oil, business, and philanthropy into lasting systems of power and control.